 And on Tuesday, Trump posted a photo from the East Wing of the White House with 10-month-old son, Theodore, in tow.

 “Taking a call in the White House with my personal assistant Theodore,” she wrote, with a heart emoji.

 While Trump does not have a formal role in her father’s administration, she was a crucial voice during his presidential campaign, and before that, a key player in his real estate business, something unlikely to change.

 She plans to use her national platform as first daughter to continue to promote women’s empowerment, a cause near to her heart and her skill set.
 In December, she called members of Congress about legislation aimed at making child care more affordable.

-Since then, she's gotten to work building relationships, hosting two private dinner parties with business executives focusing on women in the workplace.
+Since then, she’s gotten to work building relationships, hosting two private dinner parties with business executives focusing on women in the workplace.
 The first working dinner took place before the inauguration at the home of friend Wendi Deng Murdoch; the second, last Thursday at her new DC home, per a source close to Trump.
-The dinners were first reported by Fortune
+The dinners were first reported by Fortune and Politico.

 Both dinners were attended by Dina Habib Powell, a former Goldman Sachs executive who also served in George W. Bush’s White House and State Department.
 Powell has been advising Trump, and now serves in a senior White House role focused on entrepreneurship, economic growth and the empowerment of women.

 Trump’s proximity to the White House is a natural extension of her Trump Tower childhood, growing up observing the inner workings of the Trump Organization under her father’s tutelage.